Need a workshop or keynote? Check out these popular sessions. Or contact Mike for a customized option.

 Are you frustrated at the challenge of working with underachieving and unmotivated students?
 What motivates them to learn?
 What can we do to improve the situation?
 This session will explore what does motivate underachievers, and some concrete actions teachers can take to improve learning for every student.

 What’s all the fuss about micro-credentials and digital badging?
 What are they and how do I earn them?
 What do they have to do with professional development?
-What are these new Micro-credentials programs from Digital Promise and Maine?
+What’s the iLearnMaine Educator Micro-credentials program?
 Attend this session and not only discover answers to these questions, but get a head start on figuring out which micro-credentials you might like to earn!

 So Your Initiative Isn’t Going as Well as You’d Like… What Do You Do Next?